 Jennifer graduated from the University of Western Ontario in 1998 and has worked as a physiotherapist in various settings including hospital, community care, industrial, and private practice.
 She is the owner of Stayner Physiotherapy and Massage Therapy, along with her husband and fellow physiotherapist, Aaron.
 She took her acupuncture training with AFCI and became certified in 2004.
 She uses acupuncture in her practice daily to help her patients achieve their goals.

 Tanya Lee-McCracken BScPT, CAFCI, C.Med.Acup.

-A physiotherapist who graduated from Sydney University, Australia in 1993, Neil moved to Owen Sound in 1994 where he splits his time between the local hospital, Grey Bruce Health Services, and his own clinic, Soma Physiotherapy.
+A physiotherapist who graduated from Sydney University, Australia in 1993, Neil moved to Owen Sound in 1994 where he works at his own clinic two days a week.
 Neil was accredited with Acupuncture Canada in 2006.
-He uses acupuncture to address a wide range of conditions at both of his workplaces.
+He uses acupuncture and dry needling to address a wide range of conditions at his clinic.

 Catharine Maxwell-Palmer BScPT, FCAMT, CAFCI